LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 ### Empirical data: African elephant GPS relocation data <br />

-The relocation data for the cow and the bull can be downloaded can be downloaded [here](https://zenodo.org/record/4139757#.X5g4sXhKhsM) for both female (Cow.RData) and male (Bull.RData)
+The relocation data for the female and the male can be downloaded can be downloaded [here](https://zenodo.org/record/4139757#.X5g4sXhKhsM) for both female (Cow.RData) and male (Bull.RData)

 ### R code for the analysis - empirical data <br />

 - The R code for the creation of the dataframe for the analysis (calculation of pair distance and different angles of interest) can be dowloaded [here](https://zenodo.org/record/4139757#.X5g4sXhKhsM) (DataFrame.R).
 Run this code as first step for any of the following analysis.
 Otherwise, download the output [here](https://zenodo.org/record/4139757#.X5g4sXhKhsM) (DataFrame_Pair.RData).

-- The R code for the individual analysis can be dowloaded [here](https://zenodo.org/record/4139757#.X5g4sXhKhsM) (Ind_behaviour_barplot.R) for the barplots and [here](https://zenodo.org/record/4139757#.X5g4sXhKhsM) (Ind_behaviour_stat_analysis.R) for the statistical analysis.
+- The R code for the individual analysis can be dowloaded [here](https://zenodo.org/record/4139757#.X5g4sXhKhsM) for the barplots (Ind_behaviour_barplot.R) and for the statistical analysis (Ind_behaviour_stat_analysis.R).
 This code has been used to generate Figure 10.

 - The R code for the pair analysis can be dowloaded [here](https://zenodo.org/record/4139757#.X5g4sXhKhsM) (Pair_analysis.R).
 This code has been used to generate Figure 11.